 What Is The FIRE Movement?

-Instead of retiring in your 60s or 70s, the FIRE movement is about allowing people to retire in their 30s, 40s, and 50s to live their best lives as soon as possible.
+The fundamentals of FIRE are all about not waiting until you’re old and gray to quit working.
+Instead of retiring in your 60s or 70s, the FIRE movement is about allowing people to retire early in their 30s, 40s, and 50s to live their best lives as soon as possible.

 Financial independence is about living your life without the need for money.
 Retirement in FIRE terms is very different from retirement in traditional terms.